jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-18.(jpg or png)
 19. Again create a tar archive and this time add compression for the bzip2 standard for Space_java.tar
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-19.(jpg or png)
-20. Download the linux kernel archive via wget from: [https://www.kernel.org/pub/linux/kernel/v4.x/testing/linux-4.3-rc3.tar.xz](https://www.kernel.org/pub/linux/kernel/v4.x/testing/linux-4.3-rc3.tar.xz "kernel.org") Extract this xzip and tar archive in one command.
+20. Download the Linux kernel archive via wget from: [https://www.kernel.org/pub/linux/kernel/v4.x/testing/linux-4.3-rc3.tar.xz](https://www.kernel.org/pub/linux/kernel/v4.x/testing/linux-4.3-rc3.tar.xz "kernel.org") Extract this xzip and tar archive in one command.
 Then type the command to delete the xz tarball.
-Now type the commmand to tar and compress it with xzip.
+Now type the command to tar and compress it with xzip.
      i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-20.(jpg or png)
 21. 1 point extra credit each if you can compile and run Space_java and or Space_C. *Note* Space_java is a Netbeans project.
 Space_C is an old Visual Studio C++ project.
      i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-ec.(jpg or png)